Cape Tribulation, Tropical North Queensland, Queensland © Tourism Australia

 When to book your flight

 So, you’ve decided to visit Australia?
-We knew you’d make the right choice.
+Great choice!
 Your next decision will be picking the right time of year to book your flights.
-Keep in mind, we’re on the opposite side of the world to the Northern Hemisphere, so our travel periods are the opposite as well.
+Keep in mind, Australia is on the opposite side of the world to the Northern Hemisphere, so our travel periods are the opposite as well.

 Flights are going to be most expensive if you’re visiting in summer (December to February) – when the sun is shining and the summer school holidays are in full swing.
-If you’re travelling at this time it’s best to book flights 10 to 12 months ahead – before planes get full out and prices climb.
+If you’re travelling at this time, it’s best to book flights 10 to 12 months ahead – before planes fill up and prices climb.

 If you’re planning to visit Australia outside peak periods, you’ll still want to book seven to 10 months in advance.
-The shoulder seasons and off-peak periods still see plenty of sunny days and the flights can be a few hundred (Australian) dollars cheaper.
+You’ll still find plenty of sunny days in shoulder seasons and off-peak periods, and the flights can be a few hundred (Australian) dollars cheaper.